 Acts Like Natural Teeth:

-A dental implant is an excellent way to restore your natural chewing power, without any noticeable difference between a natural tooth and the implant.
-You can eat like you never lost teeth at all!
+A Dental implant is an excellent way to restore your natural chewing power, without any noticeable difference between a natural tooth and the implant.
+You can eat like you have never lost teeth at all!
 In addition, brushing and flossing are no problem either.

 It Can Last a Lifetime:

-As dental implants can last a lifetime, they’re more sustainable than other tooth replacement options like bridges which only have an average lifespan of 10 years.
+As dental implants can last a lifetime, they’re more sustainable than other tooth replacement options like bridges, which only have an average lifespan of 10 years.
 Dental implants are made from titanium, and they integrate with the jawbone.
 It does not cause any harm since it is non-toxic and is not rejected by the body.
-Therefore, these make powerful tooth replacement.
+Therefore, they make powerful tooth replacements.